ttopper/CPSC129/docs/06.2_Mazes_1/02_Approaches.md

 3. And yet another from SlickCow:

     > To draw a maze, first create some kind of outer shell with two
-    > holes\--one that will function as a start and another as a finish.
+    > holes--one that will function as a start and another as a finish.
     > This shell determines the overall shape of your maze, so make it
     > something interesting to look at.
     >